zpainter/iassist/content/about/committees-and-groups.md

-    the needs of researchers who generate qualitative data, and what types of services librarians and other information professionals can develop to support these researchers in managing their data/source materials throughout the research lifecycle.\
+    the needs of researchers who generate qualitative data, and what types of services librarians and other information professionals can develop to support these researchers in managing their data/source materials throughout the research lifecycle.
-    Expected outcomes include\
+    Expected outcomes include
-    1) developing a connected and informed group,\
+    1) developing a connected and informed group,
-    2) providing opportunities for professional development through training, and\
+    2) providing opportunities for professional development through training, and
-    3) collecting and creating tools and resources for all IASSIST members to make use of (both IG members and non-members).\
+    3) collecting and creating tools and resources for all IASSIST members to make use of (both IG members and non-members).
     **2019-2020 Co-Chairs:** *Sebastian
-    Karcher, skarcher\@maxwell.syr.edu *and Alesia Montgomery,*
+    Karcher, skarcher@maxwell.syr.edu *and Alesia Montgomery,*
-    alesiam\@stanford.edu *
+    alesiam@stanford.edu *

 <!-- -->